JustAnotherModder/JAM_Drugs/README.md

 - If you do try and install this, you're going to need the following:
 - https://github.com/JustAnotherModder/JAM_Utilities
 - https://github.com/JustAnotherModder/JAM_SafeCracker
+- IPList must be used with FiveM-IPL for desired interior props.
+- No sql table provided.
+No support.
+Don't post an issue.

 # SCREENSHOTS
 <details>